Post-Doctoral Fellowship in Clinical Neuropsychology

 The Harvard Partners Consortium in Clinical Neuropsychology seeks candidates for a 2 year fellowship in Neuropsychology.
 The joint BWH/MGH fellowship is a program of Harvard Medical School.
 Two fellowship slots are available.

 The fellowship program is designed to provide excellent clinical training in adult or lifespan neuropsychology.
 Experiences and didactics conform to Houston Conference/Division 40 training requirements so that fellows will be successful in obtaining board-certification (ABPP) in clinical neuropsychology.

 Clinical experience will consist of adult neurological cases including dementia, epilepsy, brain tumor, developmental syndromes, neurobehavioral disorders, MS, and other degenerative conditions.
 At one of the sites (MGH), the fellow has the opportunity to receive training in both pediatric and adult cases.
-The clinical experience will be primarily outpatient based but will include some inpatient consultation.
-Specialized experience will be offered in the epilepsy surgery program including Wada Tests and intraoperative cortical mapping.
+The clinical experience will be primarily outpatient based but may include some inpatient consultation.

 A required portion of the fellowship will be research activity through a proposed project or via participation with faculty in ongoing research projects.
 Didactic opportunities abound at both settings.
 The training experience is enriched by a highly collaborative teaching environment in which the fellow will work closely with neuropsychologists, behavioral neurologists, psychiatrists, and others with a special interest in brain and behavior.
 There are opportunities to supervise graduate practicum students.